An abdominal ultrasound is a non-invasive imaging test that uses sound waves to create images of organs within the abdomen.

 A Sonographer will place a handheld device, also called a transducer, onto the skin over the abdomen.
 The transducer sends and receives sound waves through the body, then converts the waves into images on a monitor.
 An abdominal ultrasound is done to view structures inside the abdomen.

-It can be used to determine the cause of abdominal pain, detect gallbladder or kidney stones, identify the cause of abnormal blood tests, or monitor tumors.
-The procedure usually takes less than 30 minutes, but could take longer depending which areas of the body are being viewed.
-Depending on the type of test, you may need to drink fluid before the ultrasound or you may be asked to fast for several hours before the procedure.
-There are no documented risks to having an ultrasound regardless of age or health.
-If needed, we can also perform pelvic, renal, bladder and thyroid ultrasounds.
+It can be used to determine the cause of abdominal pain, detect gallstones, identify the cause of abnormal blood tests, or monitor tumors.
+Abdominal ultrasound is commonly used to evaluate the liver, gallbladder, bile ducts, pancreas, spleen, and abdominal aorta.
+The procedure typically takes less then 30 minutes.
+You will be asked to fast for several hours prior to the procedure to allow for optimal imaging quality.
+There are no documented risks to having an ultrasound regardless of age or health status.

 Loose comfortable clothing is recommended.

 We ask that you take one Tums, Gas X or Rolaid to decrease bloating to allow our ultrasound technicians to capture a the best possible picture.

 After the Procedure